-The start of the new year provides small businesses with the perfect opportunity to improve their credit management and cash flow conversion cycle.
+The start of the new year provides ample opportunity for business new years resolutions that help improve a business’ credit management and cash flow conversion cycle.

 Cash flow was one of the biggest causes of small business failures last year, with around 90 per cent of enterprise insolvencies due to businesses putting their tax debts last to supplement their working capital.